Kolinda Grabar-Kitarović: Political positions

 Grabar-Kitarović declared herself a "modern conservative" during the 2014–15 presidential election.
 Her political positions have mostly been described as conservative in the media.
 Agence France-Presse wrote that Grabar-Kitarović represents moderates within her party.
 Some observers describe her actions as populist, or nationalist.

 On the societal level, she moderates the positions of her party, traditionally reticent towards LGBT rights and abortion.
 On the issue of same-sex marriage, Grabar-Kitarović expressed her support for the Life Partnership Act, which enabled same-sex couples to enjoy rights equal to heterosexual married couples except in adoption, as good compromise.

 Grabar-Kitarović considers that the prohibition of abortion would not solve anything, and stresses that attention should be paid to education in order to prevent unwanted pregnancies.
 Grabar-Kitarović criticized the hard process of adoption and stated that "the whole system has to be reformed so that through education and social measures it enables every woman to give birth to a child, and that mother and the child can eventually be taken care of in an appropriate manner."

 Grabar-Kitarović has spoken in support of green initiatives along with the dangers of climate change for the environment and global security.
 In 2016, she signed the Paris Agreement at UN Headquarters in New York City.
 During another speech at the UN, she stated that climate change was a "powerful weapon of mass destruction."

 International Olympic Committee

 In 2020, she was elected to the International Olympic Committee as the 4th representative of Croatia in this body and first female member in this position.

 Personal life

-Grabar-Kitarović has been married to Jakov Kitarović since 1996 and they have two children: Katarina (born on 23 April 2001), a figure skater and Croatia's national junior champion; and Luka (born c.
-2003).
+Grabar-Kitarović has been married to Jakov Kitarović since 1996 and they have two children.
 Grabar-Kitarović is a practising Roman Catholic.
 In an interview for Croatian Catholic Network, she stated that she regularly attends Mass and prays the Rosary.
 In an interview for Narodni radio, Grabar-Kitarović stated that her favorite singer was Croatian nationalist singer Marko Perković.
 She speaks Croatian, English, Spanish and Portuguese fluently and has basic understanding of German, French and Italian.

 On 30 December 2020, Grabar-Kitarović made a cameo appearance in the Croatian telenovela Dar mar, playing herself.